ncorroyez/ncorroyez_thesis_code/README.md

 ```bash
 Rscript LiDAR/3_calculate_lidar_metrics.R
 ```
-Metrics are saved in "raw" format (just the computed metric as it stands), "not_masked", or masked using one of the three presented before.
+Metrics are saved in "raw" format (just the computed metric as it stands), "not_masked", or masked using one of the five presented before.

 ### Sentinel-2 LAI